-A well-rounded performer and particularly strong dancer, Murphy has already accrued a list of theatre credits to be proud of, with an ensemble role in The Bodyguard the latest one.
-His current West End adventure has only just begun, but it remains to be seen just where he’ll go from there.
-I’m confident however that he’ll be going only one way – onwards and upwards.
+A well-rounded performer and particularly strong dancer, Murphy has already accrued a list of theatre credits to be proud of.
+It remains to be seen just where he’ll go from there, but one can only hope to see him back in the West End soon, and this time in a permanent leading role.